KyleMardell/quiz-crunch/TESTING.md

 ### Known bugs

 - A bug where text shows special character codes.
 I have added a number of special character codes to a regex function, but there are over 100 commonly in use today.
-For this project, I felt it was sufficient to add a few main ones to catch the most commonly encountered character codes, although the others will be shown.
+For this project, I felt it was sufficient to add a few main ones to catch the most commonly encountered character codes, although the others will be shown in either the question or the answer text.

 - If the user tries to get too many quiz question calls from the API, it can cause an error.
 This is caused by calling the API too many times too quickly.
 When this happens, I have implemented an alert message and navigated the user back to the welcome section.

 - A bug where all answer boxes are displayed in red after a user presses an answer.
-This bug is very occasional.
+Scores are still counted, and feedback is shown in text form.
+This bug is very occasional and intermittent and would therefore take a larger amount of time than feasible for this project to fix.
+I wish to return to this project in the future and resolve this bug.